Inspections

 How does a SIRS affect fee assessments?

 To remain in compliance, condominium associations must meet the reserve funding schedule outlined in the SIRS.
-If a condominium’s SIRS finds that the association does not have enough reserve funding to cover the anticipated cost to maintain or replace major structural items, fee assessments may be necessary to meet the funding schedule in the SIRS.
+If a condominium’s SIRS finds that the association does not have enough reserve funding to cover the anticipated cost to maintain or replace major structural items, it may be necessary for associations to levy fee assessments or secure a loan or line of credit, to meet the funding schedule in the SIRS.

 What are the SIRS deadlines?